EleutherAGI/Pipeline/README.md

 # How to use
 1. Prepare data by the running get_data.py script. -data_save_path
 2. Create classifiers
 Classifiers come in two flavours: sklearn and pytorch.

-Sklearn style classifiers (SingleStepOpt) get fitted by a single step and depending on the output, require a set of thresholds to be found.
+BaseClass Sklearn style classifiers (SingleStepOpt) get fitted by a single step and depending on the output, require a set of thresholds to be found.
 Pytorch style classifiers (MultiStepOpt) use gradient descent and are optimizer over multiple training epochs.
-In both cases they need an input_size argument and a name for logging.
+In both cases they need an input_size argument and a str name attribute for logging.
 Sklearn classifiers need a classifier and a bool whether or not the targets are discrete (binary).
 For example
 ``` py
 class LDA(SingleStepOpt):